-Immersion trip sees students take part in rural school and orphanage projects in Cambodia.By Ruth Clayton
+Immersion trip sees students take part in rural school and orphanage projects in Cambodia.RUTH CLAYTON November 15, 2012 4:37am

 Five Campaspe College of Adult Education VCAL students recently returned from a Cambodia immersion trip.